nikorasu-san/liri-node-app/README.md

 The log.txt file will serve as a search history file that tracks user input and the results printed in the console.

+## Instructions
+1. In CLI, enter 'node liri.js'
+2. Use arrow keys and enter key to select one of the 4 available search options.
+3. If there is a second question, type in a relevant search term for the question.
+Then press enter.
+4. Observe results and feel free to check out log.txt.

 ## Tech Used
 * Javascript
 * Dependencies noted in package.json